May 1, 2026

 Ramp's single-use virtual cards feature built-in merchant restrictions and expiration rules, ensuring each card is directly mapped to a specific vendor payment.

 Some vendors accept only ACH for payments, which can be limiting if you prefer using cards for control or tracking.
 In these cases, card-to-ACH conversion tools bridge the gap.
-This approach allows you to use the visibility and controls of card payments while still meeting the vendor’s ACH requirement.
+This approach lets you use the visibility and controls of card payments while still meeting the vendor's ACH requirement.

 How card-to-ACH conversion works